 You might think that handwritten cover letters are a thing of the past, but that’s not always the case.
-99% of the time employers want typed letters, but every once in a while they ask for a written letter.
+Ninety-nine percent of the time, employers want to receive typed letters, but occasionally, they ask for a handwritten letter.

-These examples of real-life job postings ask for exactly that:
+These examples of real-life job postings ask for precisely that:

 - For immediate consideration, please fax a handwritten cover letter and resume.

 - Please submit a resume with a handwritten cover letter.
 As our required documentation is very detailed, your handwriting is very important to us.

 - Please email or fax a handwritten cover letter and typed resume with Attn: Hiring Manager.

 You might be asked to submit one because the job involves writing, and your handwriting needs to be legible.
 It’s also a way to check out your spelling and grammar.

 Tips for Writing Handwritten Cover Letters

 As you can see from the last example, if an employer is asking for something handwritten, your penmanship must be perfect.
 Handwriting can seem like a lost art in a time when almost everything is done on a computer, so take the time to get it right.